How Do Vets Put a Dog Down? Our Vet Explains the Humane but Difficult Decision

 Many conversations around end-of-life decisions are softened with euphemisms, such as “put to sleep”, “put down”, or even “humane euthanasia”.

-The good thing about these terms is that it can make it easier for people to discuss a tough subject such as death.
+The good thing about these terms is that they can make it easier for people to discuss a tough subject such as death.
 The bad thing is they can be confusing.
 Especially when emotions are high, they can mean different things to different people.

 “Put to sleep” can be interpreted as sedate.
-Or the technical term “humane euthanasia” can be confused with anesthesia.
+The technical term “humane euthanasia” can be confused with anesthesia.
 This is another reason why “putting a dog down” is not a great term for vets because it is too vague and means different things to different people.
 It is also often caught up with controversial political topics that have nothing to do with the personal decisions you’re making.

 So, even after you have discussed the plan with your vet, do not be surprised if they come back again, and this time they do not use euphemisms.
 It may feel like they are being shockingly blunt, or they are trying to offend you using harsh terms that feel judgmental.